DeontaeCocroft/TechStore/README.md

-# TechStore Database Python Program Explanation
+# TechStore Python Program Explanation

 My code is a python program that reads, writes, and deletes information to and from my PostgreSQL database.
 There is a password for authentication and there are administrative privileges.
 My program contains 9 functions excluding main().
 Here is an explanation of my functions.